bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 15 Javascript Strings and More.md

 	-->thing.method(): is accessing a method.
 	--> [Trim] : method used for trimming white space in a string.
 	-->You can combine multiple methods simultaneously.
 They can be chained together.
+6. Many [methods] accept [arguments] to be passed into the method.
+	-->thing.method(arg)
+	-->indexOf is an argument that tells you where ther first occurance of a specific example it.
+Usually used to see if string contains a specific something such as $, %, etc.
+	-->str.slice()
+	-->str.replace(replace, replacement)
+6